SofaDefrost/Shape_Based_Augmented_Reality/README.md

 To run the code, you can :

 - Execute the Python script *ar_image.py*.
 This Python script is for one image only.
-You can choose (by comment or uncomment lines in the code) if you want to load a pre-saved file (there are somes provided in the 'example/input' folder), or do a new acquisition:
+You can choose (in the top of the file) if you want to load a pre-saved file (there are somes provided in the 'example/input' folder), or do a new acquisition:
 ```console
 python3 ar_image.py
 ```
-All outcomes will be stored in the 'example/output' folder.

 - Execute the Python script *ar_video.py*.
 This Python script is for video only.
-There are no test files for this script, but you will find a video example of possible outputs by following this link https://www.youtube.com/watch?v=dQw4w9WgXcQ (mettre le vrai lien).
+You can choose (in the top of the file) if you want to load a pre-saved file (there is one provided in the 'example/input' folder named 'sofa.mply'), or do new acquisitions.
+This pre-saved file is an *.mply*: this format (defined in the "Python 3D ToolBox for Realsense") allows storing data of multiples *.ply* files.
+However, you will notice that this file only generates one small video (2 frames) in a low quality.
+This is because *.mply* files that represent long videos are usually too heavy for the GitHub repository.
+We recommend you to create your own file or to check our youtube channel to see demos of possible outputs (https://www.youtube.com/watch?v=dQw4w9WgXcQ).
 ```console
 python3 ar_video.py
 ```

+All outcomes will be stored in the 'example/output' folder.

 ## Prerequisites